Developmental delays in children

 If your child is experiencing developmental delays, it can be helpful to get a diagnosis early so they can start treatment as soon as possible.

-What causes Developmental Delay in Children?
+What causes developmental delays in children?

 Delayed development can be caused by many factors, including: